-- Build a general-purpose blockchain. - Allow users to instruct the miners to run user-customized functionalities and computations. - Supports a Turing-complete scripting language to write smart contracts. - View the miners as a global virtual computer to execute smart contracts. - Users can deploy smart contracts on the blockchain. - Users can invoke functions in a smart contract, and the miners execute such function calls. - Function calls are packaged as transactions. - The global computer is called Ethereum virtual machine (or EVM).
+- Build a general-purpose blockchain. - Allow users to instruct the miners to run user-defined functionalities and computations. - Supports a Turing-complete scripting language to write smart contracts. - View the miners as a global virtual computer to execute smart contracts. - Users can deploy smart contracts on the blockchain. - Users can invoke functions in a smart contract, and the miners execute such function calls-a computing on demand model. - Function calls are packaged as transactions. - The global computer is called Ethereum virtual machine (EVM).